belgotux/ansible-role-basic/README.md

 - `firstuser` defined 1st sudoer user
 - `firstusergroup` defined 1st sudoer user's group
 - `firstuserdir` directory of the 1st sudoer user
-- `firstusershell` the shell of the 1st dusoer user
+- `firstusershell` the shell of the 1st sudoer user
+- `firstuserpasswd` the hash of the password

 - `bash_alias_shared` enable shared alias (Installed alias in /usr/share only **with root user ONLY** via `remote_user` or `become` in your playbook) (default no to install only for `remote_user` in his homepath)
 - `bash_alias_dir_share`: (default /usr/share)